 There is a fairly new actor in the field of secure communications too, which is Blockchain technology.
 This tech is used to send money securely around the globe within the BitCoin network.

-BlockChain is the most advanced data encryption technology and is causing Tsunami waves in the world of Banking and Finance as a way to bolster data transmission security.
+A data room service is the most advanced data encryption technology and is causing Tsunami waves in the world of Banking and Finance as a way to bolster data transmission security.
 In today’s world of cyber criminality, it is fast becoming a must in all types of banking applications.

 How does BlockChain work in principle?